How to Explore a Career

 Not sure where to begin?
 You've come to the right place!

 The Career Development Office is here to help you from square one.
-We recommend that you schedule an appointment with the CDO early in your Kenyon career, but it is never too late to visit our office.
+We recommend you schedule an appointment with the CDO early in your Kenyon career, but it is never too late to visit our office.
 We have great resources that can help guide you to where you want to be — even if you aren't sure where that is yet.
 Here are some ways to get started.

 Find a mentor in the Kenyon Career Network